-2.2 Assessment
+2.4 Assessment

-2.2.1 Tool Execution
+2.4.1 Tool Execution

 The CAS regularly evaluates commercial and open source static analysis tools with the use of the Juliet Test Suites.
-The tools are installed and configured on separate hosts in order to avoid conflicts and to allow independent analysis.
-It is important that each tool is treated the same and thus an equal amount of hardware resources is given to each one.
-Every tool is executed using its command line interface (CLI) and the results are exported upon completion.
+The tools are installed and configured on separate hosts with a standardized set of resources in order to avoid conflicts and allow independent analysis.
+Every tool is executed using its command-line interface (CLI) and the results are exported upon completion.

-2.2.2 Scoring Results
+2.4.2 Scoring Results

-In order to determine the tool's performance, tool results are scored using result types.
-Table 1 contains the various result types that can be assigned as well as their definitions.
+In order to assess the tool's performance, tool results are scored using result types.
+Table 2 contains the various result types that can be assigned as well as their definitions.